stolksdorf/vitreum/README.md

 2. `render`: A function to render a string html version of the component with given opts.
 3. `ssr`: Code for server-side rendering this component on request.

 It's up to you how'd you like to use these pieces of contruct your app's specific build process.
+Maybe bundles everything together into a single HTML file and upload it to S3?
+Easily add a react-powered github page to your repo?
+Use transforms to bundle everything into a chrome extension and zip it?
+Entirely up to you!

 ### Features
 - **Custom Transforms:** Control how vitreum loads and processes specific filetypes.
 Allowing you to require images, css files, etc. all within your bundle.
-- *Dev Mode:* Vitreum can watch your file system and rebundle only the files that change while developing
+- **Dev Mode:** Vitreum can watch your file system and rebundle only the files that change while developing